 And to top it all off, the giant "fire" cow made an appearance as well.
 I call her the "fire" cow because she was all dressed up in a fire fighter uniform and had a fire truck parked outside.

 A few weeks ago our family went to the National Hunting and Fishing Day in Round Rock.
 We had a lot of fun.
 Hunting is a topic that has always been difficult for me.
 I have never liked the idea of hunting for sport but I totally get it for food source.
 My Dad was never a hunter growing up but his Dad, my grandfather, was an avid outdoorsman.
 My siblings and I spent a few weeks with him in Washington one summer and he taught me how to use a bb gun.
 I was actually pretty good but I have yet to fire another one off after that.
 I am not a gun fan really.
 All that said, my kiddos had a good time at the event.
 I actually got to take A and C out for a kayak ride which was really fun for me!
 B got to practice fishing (with pretend fish) and all of the kids enjoyed the sensory safari set up for the little ones.
 The sensory safari was pretty neat because the kids got to see lots of animals up close and personal.
 They liked to feel the different coats and ask their names.

 B going fishing.
 I love that C is standing there with a rubber bracelet in his mouth.

 A and B feeling the animals

 C and Mommy.
 He looks squished in this picture.
 I assure you he had a good time.
 He got me nice and wet/muddy too!

 I married my college sweetheart right after we both graduated from UT in 2001.
 I have a degree in Zoology.
-I am blessed to be a homeschool Mom of five amazing children (ages 2 to 9 years) whom I often refer to as A, B, C, D and E. We are expecting our sixth child next January.
+I am blessed to be a homeschool Mom of six amazing children (ages 10 and under) whom I often refer to as A, B, C, D, E and F).
 I love to blog about my life and my family.
 I also enjoy doing product reviews and hosting giveaways!